Setup of the AppleMAC OS X Agent

 QUALYS UNINSTALL / REMOVAL

 When we conclude the assessment, your assessor will select to remove you from our Qualys system.
-Once you are removed your installed Qualys agents will self-remove the next time they check in to the platform.
-This works only once, so if you have a script installing Qualys, it will reinstall and you will then have to manually remove it.
+Once you remove your installed Qualys agents, they will self-remove the next time they check in to the platform.
+This works only once, so if you have a script installing Qualys, it will reinstall, and you will have to remove it manually.

 You can manually uninstall Qualys using the uninstall command from a terminal session of your macOS device, using the following command: